Restaurant Stocks and the Rise of Food Halls

 Fast‑casual chains may feel the pressure first.
 When customers can choose between a local taco stand, a ramen stall, and a gourmet sandwich vendor, they may skip the national brands.
 Even strong companies like Chipotle (CMG) must pay attention to this shift.

 Another challenge is speed.
-Food hall vendors can change menus quickly.
+Food hall vendors can change menus quickly by using data and AI to make faster decisions.
 They can pivot to new trends faster than large chains.
 This agility can pull customers away from slower‑moving brands.

 There is also a real estate impact.
 Some developers now prefer food halls over single‑tenant restaurants.
 This can limit expansion options for chains that rely on predictable locations.